sehlstrom/ElFi/README.md

 - Pair your NEXA devices with the Arduino (see the COSA example NEXA/CosaNEXAsender.ino) giving your devices numbers ranging from 0 to 15.
 - Modify the elfi.ino file to suit your needs, e.g. adding/removing devices, set up device timers etc. Add the ElFi header files to the Arduino Sketch (you can use drag-n-drop).
 - Compile and upload to your Arduino.
 - In your router, dedicate an LAN IP adress to the Arduino e.g. by using the MAC adress of the Arduino Ethernet Sheild.
-(In my case the Arduino has got the dedicated LAN IP 10.0.1.190.)
+(In my case the Arduino listens to the dedicated LAN IP 10.0.1.190.)
 - Open web browser and write the dedicated IP address (10.0.1.190) to access the web page hosted by ElFi.

 Good luck!